-This is the first book I wrote and is really close to my heart – I’m thrilled that it has now sold close to 20,000 copies and has been hitting children’s best seller charts on Amazon UK (2018 and early 2019:)
+This is the first book I wrote and is really close to my heart – I’m thrilled that it has now sold over 20,000 copies and has been hitting children’s best seller charts on Amazon UK (2018 and early 2019:)

 The Secret Lake is a ‘time-slip’ mystery adventure in which Stella (11) and Tom (8), when trying to find their elderly neighbour’s missing dog, discover a tunnel and lake that take them to their home and the children living there 100 years in the past.